goodekat/LIME-diagnostics-paper/README.md

   - rfscore = the random forest score associated with the comparison in support of a match

+**`bullet-test`**

-`bullet-test`: A dataset with 419 rows and 14 columns that contains comparison features from sets 1 and 11 of the Hamby 224 Clone sets (XXX reference XXX).
-Each test set is arranged as a combination of three
-bullets: two known bullets and a questioned bullet.
+A dataset with 419 rows and 14 columns that contains comparison features from sets 1 and 11 of the Hamby 224 Clone sets (XXX reference XXX).
+Each test set is arranged as a combination of three bullets: two known bullets and a questioned bullet.
 Each bullet has 6 lands.
 The data contains comparisons of bullet-lands within a set.
 With three bullets with six lands per set, there are a total of (2 sets) x (3\! bullet comparisons) x (6^2 land comparisons) = 432 comparisons.
 However, there are only 419 comparisons in the `bullet-test` data.
 This is due to the fact that some of the lands are missing from the data (probably due to tank rank): land 4 from the unknown bullet in set 1, land 2 from bullet 1 in set 11, and land 4 from the unknown bullet in set 11.
 The 14 variables in the data are the same as those in the training data (see the variable definitions associated with `bullet-train`).

+**`example-signatures`**

-`example-signatures`: Contains the signature data from two bullet-land signatures that are a match.
+Contains the signature data from two bullet-land signatures that are a match.
 The variables in the data are as follows:

   - land = Indicates where the observation corresponds to ‘Signature 1’ or ‘Signature 2’